aapit/todoist2markdown/README.md

 That's why they shouldn't distract you from what you were planning to do.

 ## QuickStart
+Create a `.env` file and fill it with your config values.
+You can use `.env.template` as an example.
 Just tag the task in Todoist's Quick Add with `note`.
 For instance by using `@note` in the task text.
 This script then turns this type of task into a Markdown file on disk.